-Strangely although completed, First Star never released the game, and we are yet to find out why we are having to look at it via GTW.
+Strangely, although completed, First Star never released the game, and we are yet to find out why we are having to look at it via the GTW archives.

-It is a game typical of 1984, with simplistic graphics, but the great First Star trademark playability.
+It is a game typical of 1984, with simplistic graphics, but the great trademark First Star playability.
 It is essentially a cross of Toy Bizarre and Night Shift.